-Based in Ontario, Canada, Arbrux offers fountains, submersible lighting, pond aerators and, of course, for cold Canadian winters bubblers, and de-icers.
+Based in Ontario, Canada, Arbrux offers fountains, submersible lighting, pond aerators, and, of course, cold Canadian winters bubblers, and de-icers.

 For northern golf courses and golf courses everywhere that have faced atypically cold winters, de-icers can help prevent winter ice damage.
 For example, an Arbrux de-icer placed at a 5-foot water depth will keep a 40-foot circle of water ice-free even during severe winter temperatures experienced in parts of the U.S. and Canada.